 Regulated Power Supply System

-- Transformer reduces the voltage from AC 220 volts to a low voltage AC.
+- The transformer reduces the voltage from AC 220 volts to a low-voltage AC.

-- Rectifier converts AC to DC voltage.
-But it is DC voltage that is not smooth, has a high ripple.
+- The rectifier converts AC to DC voltage.
+But it is DC voltage that is not smooth and has a high ripple.

 - Smoothing: filters DC power to be smooth to reduce the ripple to low.

 - Regulator: eliminate ripple signal, regulate DC output to be stable

 - Sensor: A converter that converts the controlled state into electrical signals.